2019 World Team Challenge

 The 18th World Team Challenge 2019 (officially: Joka Classic Biathlon World Team Challenge auf Schalke 2019) was a biathlon competition, that was held at December 28, 2019, at the Veltins-Arena in Gelsenkirchen, Germany.

 Format of competition

 The competition was held in two stages: mass start and pursuit.

 Participants

 20 sportsmen (10 male, 10 female) competed as mixed teams.
-9 different countries were represented at this event.
+9 countries were represented at this event.

 Results

 Mass start

 Results and video are available here.